All you need to know about registering to vote

 Here’s a handy guide.

-Who can vote in these elections?
+Who can vote at elections?

 You must live at an address in Scotland, and you must also be one of the following: